Employee of the Month has become a staple part of employee recognition for most organisations.

 Whilst research strongly suggests that Millennials and Gen Y need more instant and peer-to-peer recognition, there seems to be no sign of organisations ditching their hallowed monthly award.

-So, whether your organisation has been recognising employees monthly for years or you’re looking for Employee of the Month recognition ideas.
+So, whether your organisation has been recognising employees monthly for years or you’re looking for Employee of the Month ideas.

 Here’s our 5 ways to make it work!